seal-research/OmniCode/README.md

 # OmniCode

-Welcome to **OmniCode[OmniCode]**!
-This repository allows you to evaluate performance on various Software Development Activities for different models and datasets.
+Welcome to **OmniCode**!
+This is benchmark for evaluating various LLM powered agents on various Software Developemnt activities .
 Below, you'll find the commands to test your setup and evaluate the results.
-OmniCode requires you to have docker set up and running prior to executing Evaluation.

 ## Setup